Arau/hugo-docs-playground/content/v2/docs/reference/filesystems.md

 creation of the filesystem is either handled by StorageOS or by Kubernetes which affects what filesystems can be created.

+### CSI Driver

+When using StorageOS with the CSI driver, StorageOS is responsible for running mkfs against the block device that pods mount.
+StorageOS is able to create ext2, ext3, ext4 and xfs file systems.

 ### Native Driver

 When using StorageOS with the native driver, Kubernetes is responsible for running mkfs